WebReflection/js-glossary-on-demand/README.md

-# js-glossary-on-demand
+# JavaScript glossary on demand
-JavaScript glossary on demand feedback
+A place for the book readers to provide feedback, suggest better wording, or fix typos.